When it comes to the best place in Canada to retire, there are a few things to consider. First, consider your budget and what matters most to you.

 - Lifestyle: Friendly, vibrant, laid-back

 Note that there are fewer doctors here, and in recent years, there have been waiting lists to secure a family doctor.
-However, there are excellent medical facilities for how small the city is.
+However, there are excellent medical facilities for a small city.ย

-The average home price is $268,400, and if you’re looking to rent, a 2-bedroom is just over $1,399, on average.
+The average home price is $302,834, and if youโre looking to rent, a 1-bedroom is around $1,200.
 Regarding the cheapest places to retire in Canada, look no further than Saint John.

 Related: Minimum Wage in New Brunswick.